theextremeprogrammer/ToDoList/README.md

 - [x] How to use PureLayout to lay out the view hierarchy without using Storyboards.
 - [ ] How to access images using an enum for compile-time safety when working with images.
 - [ ] How to style UI components using pre-defined enum styles.
+- [ ] How to configure a scrollview for a View Controller using PureLayout.

 ## Kotlin Spring Server Functionality